The Hunger Games: Mockingjay – Part 2: Casting

 Philip Seymour Hoffman plays Plutarch Heavensbee in his final appearance before his death in 2014.

-All the principal cast such as Jennifer Lawrence as Katniss, Josh Hutcherson as Peeta, Liam Hemsworth as Gale, Woody Harrelson as Haymitch, Donald Sutherland as President Snow, Elizabeth Banks as Effie, Willow Shields as Prim, Paula Malcomson as Katniss’ mother and Stanley Tucci as Caesar, return to reprise their roles.
-Julianne Moore also returned to reprise her role as President Alma Coin, along with Philip Seymour Hoffman, who died during the filming in February 2014, as Plutarch.
-He had nearly completed his scenes, and his two remaining scenes were rewritten to compensate for his absence.
+All the principal cast including Jennifer Lawrence as Katniss, Josh Hutcherson as Peeta, Liam Hemsworth as Gale, Woody Harrelson as Haymitch, Donald Sutherland as President Snow, Elizabeth Banks as Effie, Willow Shields as Prim, Paula Malcomson as Katniss's mother and Stanley Tucci as Caesar, returned to reprise their roles.
+Julianne Moore also returned as President Alma Coin, along with Philip Seymour Hoffman, who died during filming in February 2014, as Plutarch.
+He had nearly completed his scenes, and his two remaining scenes were rewritten to adjust for his absence.
 His death also changed the actors schedule to shorter work days.
 Regarding Hoffman's scenes, Francis Lawrence commented that, "He had two substantial scenes left and the rest were appearances in other scenes.
 We had no intention of trying to fake a performance, so we rewrote those scenes to give to other actors… The rest, we just didn't have him appear in those scenes.
 There's no digital manipulation or CG fabrication of any kind."
-One of the changed scenes saw the character of Plutarch sending Katniss a letter in prison, read by Haymitch, rather than coming himself to talk to her after her arrest for assassinating President Coin, explained as him being unable to see her for political reasons after her actions, which he nonetheless supports.
+One of the changed scenes saw Plutarch sending Katniss a letter in prison, read by Haymitch, rather than coming to talk to her after her arrest for assassinating President Coin, explained as his being unable to see her for political reasons after her actions, which he nonetheless supports.

 On August 26, 2013, it was announced that actress Stef Dawson had joined the cast to portray Annie Cresta.
 Lionsgate announced on September 13, 2013, that Julianne Moore joined the cast to play President Alma Coin.
 The same month, Lily Rabe, Patina Miller, Mahershala Ali, Wes Chatham, and Elden Henson were announced to have joined the cast, to reprise their roles of Commander Lyme, Commander Paylor, Boggs, Castor, and Pollux, respectively.
-During this time, there was also a casting call for extras.
+There was also a casting call for extras.
 Rabe subsequently had to leave the film due to a scheduling conflict with the 2014 Shakespeare in the Park production of Much Ado About Nothing.
 On April 4, 2014, it was announced that she would be replaced by Gwendoline Christie to portray Lyme.
 Wyatt Russell was originally offered a role in both parts of Mockingjay, but his father Kurt confirmed in September 2013 that he turned down the offer to star in 22 Jump Street.